Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 ## Overview
 This dataset provides fire segmentation data on 12 common fire classification video.
 This dataset was obtained by per-frame, manual hand annotation with total of 2,684 annotated frames.

-The original raw video data was obtained from A. E. Çetin.
+The original raw video data was obtained from [A. E. Çetin.
 “Computer Vision Based Fire Detection Dataset.”
-2014.
-We provide seamless integration of the original data (which not included in this repository) to ours with download_extract_dataset.py script, that download, then extract the original dataset, and modified it to fit our environment settings.
+2014](http://signal.ee.bilkent.edu.tr/VisiFire/Demo/FireClips).
+We provide seamless integration of the original data (**which are not included in this repository**) to ours with [download_extract_dataset.py](./download_extract_dataset.py) script, that download, then extract the original dataset, and modified it to fit our environment settings.
 For tools, we use VGG Image Annotator version 2.0.11. with *.csv as export.

-## Video Annotation Info Table
+## Fire Segmentation Video Annotation Information Table

 | Fire   Segmentation Video | Visifire Dataset          | FPS | Total Frame |
 |---------------------------|---------------------------|-----|-------------|